 Excel is a workbook and in that workbook, it contains worksheets or sheets.
 It is very important to understand the concept of Worksheets in VBA because all the time we work with worksheets.
 In normal excel file, we call it as sheets but in VBA terminology it is called as “Worksheet”.
 All the collections of a worksheet are called “Worksheets”.

 In VBA Worksheet is an object.
-There are two ways of referring the worksheet one is using the “Worksheet” object and another one using “Sheets” object.
+There are two ways of referring the worksheet one is using the “Worksheet” object and another one using the “Sheets” object.

 I know your question is what the difference between them is.
 In excel, we can see two kinds of sheets, one is regular worksheets, and another one is chart sheets.

 The worksheet tab in excel considers only the worksheets in the workbook except for chart sheets.
 “Sheets” considers all the worksheets in the workbook, including the chart sheet.
 For an example look at the below image.

-In the above we have totally 5 sheets, out of these 5 sheets 3 are worksheets and 2 are chart sheets.
+In the above we have totally of 5 sheets, out of these 5 sheets 3 are worksheets and 2 are chart sheets.